AnyBody/ammr/Docs/Scaling/intro.rst

 supplied with the models or perhaps define a new law, without making any changes in the body models.

-Currently there are seven scaling laws available in AnyBody
+Currently there are nine pre-defined scaling laws available in AnyBody

+*  ScalingStandard  (scale to a standard size; i.e. use 50th percentile sizes for a European male)

--  ScalingStandard  (do not scale; i.e. use standard model size)
+*  ScalingNone  (do not scale; i.e. use underlying cadaveric dataset as is)

--  ScalingUniform  (scale equally in all directions; input is joint to joint distances)
+*  ScalingUniform  (scale segments equally in all directions; input is joint to joint distances)

--  ScalingLengthMass (scale taking mass into account; input is joint to joint distances and mass)
+*  ScalingLengthMass (scale taking mass into account; input is joint to joint distances and mass)

--  ScalingLengthMassFat (scale taking mass and fat into account; input is joint to joint distances)
+*  ScalingLengthMassFat (scale taking mass and fat into account; input is joint to joint distances)

--  ScalingUniformExt (scale equally in all directions; input is external measurements)
+*  ScalingUniformExt (scale equally in all directions; input is external measurements)

--  ScalingLengthMassExt (scale taking mass into account; input is external measurement)
+*  ScalingLengthMassExt (scale taking mass into account; input is external measurement)

--  ScalingLengthMassFatExt (scale taking mass and fat into account;
+*  ScalingLengthMassFatExt (scale taking mass and fat into account;
    input is external measurements).

+*  ScalingXYZ (scale taking mass and fat into account; scale segments along X, Y, Z axes;
+   input is scale factors along X, Y, Z axes).

-The parameters of the scaling laws are controlled by the mean of the AnyMan.any file.
-Several versions of this file are available the choice depending on the scaling strategy chosen.
+The parameters of the scaling laws can be controlled by the means of an AnyMan.any file.
+Several versions of such file are available depending on the chosen scaling strategy.
 More details about how to use this file are given along the tutorial.

 Please also notice that each scaling law scales the strength of the muscles, in addition to the size and mass of the bone.
 This strength